 For us, to define agile working (or activity based working, as it’s known in some parts of the world) is about working with people and organisations to explore how exciting new choices about when, where and how people work.
 These workplace changes can bring major value and transformation in the context of business priorities.

 Establishing the ‘why’ is the first base for us.
 We run a detailed study that touches everyone to develop the ‘Case for Change’.
 The ‘what’, ‘why’, ‘how’ and ‘when’, which brings together all the pro’s and con’s and rationale for transition to agile working backed by solid data.
 Studies include vision workshops, workplace utilisation studies, structured interviews, on-line surveys, and also infrastructure reviews.

-Then it’s about supporting or managing project teams in delivering an agile workplace infrastructure that creates a frictionless user experience and also helps people do their best work every day.
-This we do through extensive workplace management or active participation in the Project team.
+Then it’s about supporting or managing the project development team in delivering an agile workplace infrastructure that creates a frictionless user experience and also helps team members do their best work every day.
+This we do through extensive workplace management or active participation in the project team.

 Getting the right workplace is important, but getting real and sustainable behavioural transition is more important.

 So, the next stage for us is about designing and delivering behaviour change programmes.
 It is vital that these are sympathetic to our client’s culture whilst at the same time in line with the intended workplace strategy.

 Through the programmes we work with leaders and their teams to support them in ‘debunking’ the subject, supporting them in understanding the opportunities and getting them comfortable with the transition to the agile workplace and agile working.

 And over the last 10 years this is what we’ve done in some of the world’s best known organisations involving well, over 50,000 people….. changing their world of work.
 It’s our passion and our team love each fresh challenge.